germangar/whook/README.md

 ### TELEGRAM ADMIN ALERTS ###

-You can set up a telegram bot to receive alerts when an error happens in whook.
-Basically when an order fails for one or another reason.
+You can set up a telegram bot **to receive a warning message when an order fails to be placed** for one or another reason.
 For doing this you need to create a telegram bot and open a chat with it.
 I'm not covering this part.
 There are tutorials online and it's a simple proccess.

-The first thing to do is to install the python telegram bot module with **pip install python-telegram-bot**.<br>
+The first thing to do is to install the python telegram bot module with **pip install python-telegram-bot**.<br><br>
-**Notice: If you aren't going to use the telegram alerts there's no need to install this module**.<br>
+**Notice: If you aren't going to use the telegram alerts there's no need to install this module**.<br><br>
 Once the module is installed you will need to obtain your **telegram bot token** and your **chat id**.
 Once again, this is covered in the tutorials on how to create a telegram bot.
 It's really simple.<br>

 With this information you go to whook's config.json file and you fill the fields:<br>